What is Operator Inference?#

 Important

-The right-hand side of (2) is a polynomial with respect to the state \(\qhat(t)\): \(\chat\) are the constant terms, \(\Ahat\qhat(t)\) are the linear terms, \(\Hhat[\qhat(t)\otimes\qhat(t)]\) are the quadratic terms, with input terms \(\Bhat\u(t)\).
-The user must choose which terms to include in the reduced-order model, and this choice should be motivated by the structure of the full-order model (1).
-For example, if the full-order model can be written as
+The right-hand side of the ROM (2) is a polynomial with respect to the state \(\qhat(t)\): \(\chat\) are the constant terms, \(\Ahat\qhat(t)\) are the linear terms, \(\Hhat[\qhat(t)\otimes\qhat(t)]\) are the quadratic terms, with input terms \(\Bhat\u(t)\).
+The user must choose which terms to include in the ROM, and this choice should be motivated by the structure of the FOM (1) and the way that the reduced-order state \(\qhat(t)\) approximates the full-order state \(\q(t)\).

 Motivation

 Projection preserves polynomial structure [BGW15, PW16].
-The classical (Galerkin) projection-based reduced-order model for the system
+The classical (Galerkin) projection-based ROM for (2) is obtained by substituting \(\q(t)\) with its low-dimensional approximation and enforcing an orthogonality condition.

 Get Training Data#

-Operator Inference learns reduced-order models from full-order state/input data.
+OpInf learns ROMs from full-order state/input data.
 Start by gathering solution and input data and organizing them columnwise into the state snapshot matrix \(\Q\) and input matrix \(\U\),

-where \(n\) is the dimension of the (discretized) state, \(m\) is the dimension of the input, \(k\) is the number of available data points, and the columns of \(\Q\) and \(\U\) are the solution to the full-order model at some time \(t_j\):
+where \(n\) is the dimension of the (discretized) state, \(m\) is the dimension of the input, \(k\) is the number of available data points, and the columns of \(\Q\) and \(\U\) are the solution to the FOM at some time \(t_j\):

-Raw dynamical systems data often needs to be lightly preprocessed before it can be used in Operator Inference.
-Preprocessing can promote stability in the inference of the reduced-order operators and improve the stability and accuracy of the resulting reduced-order model (2).
+Raw dynamical systems data often needs to be lightly preprocessed before it can be used in OpInf.
+Preprocessing can promote stability in the inference of the reduced-order operators and improve the stability and accuracy of the resulting ROM (2).
 Common preprocessing steps include

-Operator Inference uses a regression problem to compute the reduced-order operators, which requires state data (\(\Q\)), input data (\(\U\)), and data for the corresponding time derivatives:
+OpInf uses a regression problem to compute the reduced-order operators, which requires state data (\(\Q\)), input data (\(\U\)), as well as data for the corresponding time derivatives:

 Note